Eyebrows can host pimples just like any other area of your face. And while you might not expect it, it’s actually very common.

 - Cysts.
 These are large and painful and filled with pus.

 Acne is extremely common.
 Plus, you can usually treat it at home.
-But severe or persistent acne may mean that you need to speak to a doctor.
+But severe or persistent acne may mean that you need to speak with a doctor.

 A compromised liver

-According to ancient Chinese and Ayurvedic medicine, eyebrow pimples could be a sign of liver stress, which can be a result of poor dietary habits or emotional stress.
+According to traditional Chinese and Ayurvedic medicines, eyebrow pimples could be a sign of liver stress, which can be a result of poor dietary habits or emotional stress.

 The liver acts as a filtration system and removes toxins, dead cell debris, and other waste from the blood.
-Inflammation of the liver can be caused by excessive alcohol use, poor diet, and a lack of physical exercise.
+Inflammation of the liver can be caused by excess alcohol use, an unbalanced diet, and a lack of physical exercise.